fesor/json_matcher/README.md

 composer require fesor/json_matcher
 ```

 Then you will need an `JsonMatcher` instance to be created.
-To do that, you have three possible options:
+To do this, you can use one of three ways:
  - manually create instance with all dependencies and set subject
  - use JsonMatcherFactory.
 This is useful when you have some IoC container.
 In this case you'll need to register this class as a service.
  - use named constructor `JsonMatcher::create` as shortcut.
 This method will handle all dependencies for you.